nmattei/cmps3160/_projects/Project2.md

   * (10 Points) Problem 1: You used a single SQL query and display the correct dataset.
   * (5 Points) Discussion of how missing data is dealt with is present.
  * (35 Points) Part 2: *Exploratory Data Analysis*
-   * (10 Points) Problem 2: You have produced the a plot to show the distribution of payrolls across time.
+   * (10 Points) Problem 2: You have produced the plot to show the distribution of payrolls across time.
    * (5 Points) Question 1: There is a markdown cell explaining the statements about this plot and the statements are reasonable.
    * (5 Points) Problem 3: A plot exists and is well labeled to support the statements.
    * (10 Points) Problem 4: Code is present to discretize the data into 5 time periods.
 Plot is present of winning percentage as a function of mean payroll.